 - Leuconostoc mesenteroides

-Kefir contains many compounds and nutrients, like biotin and folate, that help kick your immune system into gear and protect your cells.
-It contains large amounts of kefir probiotics, the special forces of the microbial world.
-One kefir probiotic strain in particular that’s specific to kefir alone is called Lactobacillus Kefiri, which helps defend against harmful bacteria like salmonella and E. Coli.
+One probiotic strain in particular that’s specific to kefir alone is called Lactobacillus Kefiri, which studies suggest helps defend against harmful bacteria like salmonella and E. coli.
 This bacterial strain, along with the various handful of others, helps modulate the immune system and inhibits the growth of harmful bacteria.

-Kefir also contains another powerful compound found only in this probiotic drink, an insoluble polysaccharide called kefiran that’s been shown to contain antimicrobial properties, which can fight against candida.
-Kefiran has also shown the ability to lower cholesterol and blood pressure.
+It also contains another powerful compound found only in this probiotic drink, an insoluble polysaccharide called kefiran that’s been shown to contain antimicrobial properties that can fight against candida.

 2. Builds Bone Strength

-However, perhaps more importantly, it holds bioactive compounds that help absorb calcium into the body and stop bone degeneration.
-Kefir also contains vitamin K2, which has been shown to be vital in improving calcium absorption as well as bone health and density.
-The probiotics in kefir improve nutrient absorption, and the dairy itself contains all of the most important nutrients for improving bone strength, including phosphorus, calcium, magnesium, vitamin D and vitamin K2.
+Vitamin K2 has been shown to be vital in improving calcium absorption as well as bone health and density.
+The probiotics in this beverage improve nutrient absorption, and the dairy itself contains all of the most important nutrients for improving bone strength, including phosphorus, calcium, magnesium, vitamin D and vitamin K2.

-Kefir benefits in the fight against cancer are due to its large anti-carcinogenic role inside the body.
-It can slow the growth of early tumors and their enzymatic conversions from non-carcinogenic to carcinogenic.
-One in vitro test conducted by the School of Dietetics and Human Nutrition at the Macdonald Campus of McGill University in Canada showed that kefir reduced breast cancer cells by 56 percent, as opposed to yogurt strains, which reduced the number of cells by 14 percent.
+Drinking this beverage may help slow the growth of early tumors and their enzymatic conversions from non-carcinogenic to carcinogenic.
+One in vitro test showed that it could reduce breast cancer cells by 56 percent, as opposed to yogurt strains, which reduced the number of cells by 14 percent.

-When it comes to bacteria in the gut, it’s a tricky balance.
-Research suggests that consuming probiotic foods like kefir milk and kefir yogurt can help restore that balance and fight against gastrointestinal diseases like irritable bowel syndrome, Crohn’s disease and ulcers.
+Research indicates that consuming probiotic foods can help restore gut balance and fight against gastrointestinal diseases like irritable bowel syndrome, Crohn’s disease and ulcers.

 5. Improves Allergies

-The live microorganisms present in kefir help the immune system naturally suppress allergic reactions and aid in changing the body’s response to the systemic outbreak points for allergies.
-Some scientists believe these allergic reactions are the result of a lack of good bacteria in the gut.
-Researchers from the Vanderbilt University Medical Center reviewed 23 different studies with almost 2,000 people, and in 17 of those studies, test subjects taking probiotics showed improved allergic symptoms and quality of life.
+The live microorganisms present in this beverage seem to help the immune system naturally suppress allergic reactions and aid in changing the body’s response to the systemic outbreak points for allergies.
+Some scientists even believe these allergic reactions may be the result of a lack of good bacteria in the gut.

-When your gut is out of whack, it can send signals to your skin that disrupt its natural balance and cause all sorts of problems like acne, psoriasis, rashes and eczema.
 Kefir helps bring good bacteria back to the forefront and supports the health of your largest organ, the skin.
-Not only does it help with systemic based skin issues, but kefir benefits skin issues like burns and rashes as well.
+Not only does it help with systemic based skin issues, but it can help recovery from skin issues like burns and rashes.

-Plus, aside from aiding the health of the immune system, the carbohydrate found in kefir known as kefiran has also been shown to improve the quality of skin wound healing and may also be protective for connective tissue.
+Aside from probiotics aiding the health of the immune system, the carbohydrate found in kefir known as kefiran has also been shown to improve the quality of skin wound healing and may also be protective for connective tissue.

 7. Improves Lactose Intolerance Symptoms

-Even if you can’t tolerate having any dairy, there are types of kefir that are still rich in probiotics and have plenty of healthy kefir benefits but are completely lactose- and dairy-free.
-There are essentially two main types of kefir, and they differ in multiple ways.
+Even if you can’t tolerate any dairy, there are types of kefir that are still rich in probiotics and have plenty of healthy kefir benefits but are completely lactose- and dairy-free.
+There are essentially two main types, and they differ in multiple ways.

 However, the end result is that both kombucha and kefir are very low in sugar, because the live active yeast essentially “eats” the large majority of the added sugar during the fermenting process.

-Here is more information about how the different types of kefirs are made and how their tastes and uses differ:
+Here is more information about how the different types are made and how their tastes and uses differ:

 Once fermented, milk kefir has a tart taste that’s somewhat similar to the taste of Greek yogurt.
-How strong the taste is depends on how long the kefir has been fermented; a longer fermenting process usually leads to a stronger, tarter taste and even yields some carbonation, which results from the active yeast.
+How strong the taste is depends on how long the drink has been fermented — a longer fermenting process usually leads to a stronger, tarter taste and even yields some carbonation, which results from the active yeast.

-Most store-bought kefirs are flavored with additions like fruit or cane sugar, but you can sweeten and flavor your kefir yourself at home by adding raw honey, maple syrup, vanilla extract or organic stevia extract.
-Also try adding pureed fruit to your plain kefir (like banana or blueberries) to boost the nutrient content even more.
+Most store-bought kefirs are flavored with additions like fruit or cane sugar, but you can sweeten and flavor it yourself at home by adding raw honey, maple syrup, vanilla extract or organic stevia extract.

-Both types of coconut kefirs are dairy-free and are often considered the perfect base for creating fermented kefir because they naturally have carbohydrates present, including sugars, which are needed to be consumed by the yeast during the fermentation process to create healthy bacteria.
+Both types are dairy-free and often considered the perfect base for creating fermented kefir because they naturally have carbohydrates present, including sugars, which are needed to be consumed by the yeast during the fermentation process.

-Both types of coconut kefir still taste like natural coconut and also keep all of the nutritional benefits of unfermented plain coconut milk and water, including potassium and electrolytes.
+Both types of coconut kefir still taste like natural coconut and also keep all of the nutritional benefits of unfermented plain coconut milk and water, including providing you with potassium and electrolytes.

 Water kefir tends to have a more subtle taste and a lighter texture than milk kefir, and it’s normally made using sugar water or fruit juice.

 Water kefir is made in a similar way as milk and coconut kefirs.
-Just like milk kefir, plain water kefir can be flavored at home using your own healthy additions and makes a great, healthy alternative to drinking things like soda or processed fruit juice.
+Just like the milk variety, plain water kefir can be flavored at home using your own healthy additions and makes a great, healthy alternative to drinking things like soda or processed fruit juice.

 Risks and Side Effects

-When consumed in moderation, kefir can be a safe and healthy addition to the diet as the potential dangers of kefir are very minimal.
+When consumed in moderation, this drink can be a safe and healthy addition to your diet.

-In some cases, it may cause certain kefir side effects, including gas, bloating, nausea, diarrhea or stomach pain.
-These symptoms are more common when first trying kefir and typically subside over time with continued use.
+In some cases, it may cause certain kefir side effects, including gas, bloating, nausea, diarrhea or stomach pain if consumed in high amounts.
+These symptoms are more common when first trying it and typically subside over time with continued use.

-- Is kefir good for you?
-Aside from containing a concentrated amount of several key nutrients, kefir has also been shown to boost immunity, build bones strength, promote digestive health, reduce allergies, heal skin and more.
+- Benefits of kefir include helping boost immunity, build bones strength, promote digestive health, reduce allergies, support skin health and more.

-- Best of all, kefir is extremely easy to make in your own home for use in kefir smoothie recipes and more.
-The success and power of your kefir relies on the quality of the grains, so it’s paramount to find reputable retailers selling top-rate, fresh grains in order to optimize kefir benefits.
+- The success and power of your kefir relies on the quality of the grains, so it’s paramount to find reputable retailers selling top-rate, fresh grains in order to optimize kefir benefits.